durangoretro/web/docs/index.md

 Of course there is more; we are triying to create all the tools, software and libraries needed to develop new software using modern tools like Docker images or creating user friendly libraries.

+This project is made with the colaboration of [La Jaquería](https://lajaqueria.org).